Disclaimer: This information is accurate as of the date of publishing, but regulations may change as the situation develops.

-With more than a year of COVID-19 restrictions behind us, many event creators are now used to delivering events in increasingly innovative ways.
-And now that lockdown restrictions have eased, we’re seeing the return of in-person events.
+With nearly two years of adapting to the changing landscape of the COVID-19 pandemic, many event creators are now used to delivering events in increasingly innovative ways.
+However, now that the majority of restrictions have been lifted, in-person events have returned.

 Let’s start with the good news

-- After months of campaigning by industry bodies, the UK government has announced a £750 million insurance scheme for event creators.
-The Live Events Reinsurance Scheme will cover the costs incurred when an event has to be cancelled due to government restrictions.
-It can be purchased now and will run until September 2022.
+- After months of campaigning by industry bodies, the UK government’s £750 million insurance scheme for event creators has begun.
+The Live Events Reinsurance Scheme covers the costs incurred when an event has to be cancelled or postponed due to new government restrictions.
+It doesn’t cover loss of revenue from lower ticket demand or venue capacity, or from social isolation of staff or performers.
+The cover can be purchased now, with the overall scheme running until 30 September 2022.

 COVID-19 regulations in the UK and Ireland – and what they mean